Watch this space for details about this year’s conference sessions.

 General Session: Insights and Lessons Learned from Former White House Education Advisors

-This general session aims to provide an insider’s look into federal policy-making for state board members.
-The panel discussion will cover such topics as ways state leaders can inform and shape education policy, strategies to build bipartisan consensus, and lessons-learned on implementation of previous Elementary and Secondary Education Act reauthorizations.
+This panel discussion gives an inside look into federal policymaking, covering how state leaders can inform and shape federal policy, strategies to build bipartisan consensus, and lessons learned from implementation of previous Elementary and Secondary Education Act reauthorizations.

-(Panelists: Andrew Rotherham, White House Domestic Policy Council (President William J. Clinton); John Bailey, White House Domestic Policy Council (President George W. Bush); Roberto Rodriguez, White House Domestic Policy Council ( President Barack Obama), Moderator: Lauren Camera, Education Reporter, U.S. News)
+(Panelists: Andrew Rotherham, Bellwether Education Partners (White House Domestic Policy Council, President William J. Clinton); John Bailey, American Enterprise Institute and Walton Family Foundation (White House Domestic Policy Council, President George W. Bush); Roberto Rodriguez, Teach Plus (White House Domestic Policy Council, President Barack Obama); Moderator: Lauren Camera, Education Reporter, U.S. News & World Report)

 Concurrent Session: Preparing Today’s Students for Tomorrow’s Jobs

-What are the skills that students will need to succeed in a changing economy?
-The session will explore labor market trends and highlight relevant research findings and practical experiences of state board members engaged in workforce development.
+This session explores labor market trends and the skills students need to succeed in a changing economy.
+The panel will highlight relevant research findings and practical experiences of state board members engaged in workforce development.

 Concurrent Session: Working with Governors and Legislators: Tips and Strategies

-The concurrent session will cover tips and strategies for state boards to effectively engage with governors, legislators, and their staffs.
-This session aims to empower boards with practical advice on working collaboratively with their counterparts in state government to achieve a shared vision for education.
+The session offers tips and strategies for boards to use when engaging governors, legislators, and their staff.
+Experts give practical advice on working with your counterparts in state government to achieve a shared vision for education.

-(Panelists: Matt Jordan, Director of Strategic Initiatives, Education Commission of the States (ECS); Stephen Parker, Legislative Director, Education & Workforce Committee, Office of Government Relations, National Governor’s Association (NGA); Moderator: Daarel Burnette II, State Education Reporter, Education Week)
+(Panelists: Matt Jordan, Education Commission of the States (ECS); Stephen Parker, National Governors Association (NGA); Michelle Exstrom, National Conference of State Legislatures (NCSL); Moderator: Daarel Burnette II, Education Week)

-States are increasingly focused on the importance of the early years, and have recognized that principal leadership is essential to supporting great instruction for our youngest children.
-This session will highlight the skills and knowledge principals need to provide instructional leadership for teachers of young children, and the systems states are putting in place to cultivate and support those principals.
+States are increasingly focused on early education and have recognized that strong principal leadership is essential to supporting great instruction for young children.
+This panel highlights the skills and knowledge principals need to provide instructional leadership for teachers of young children and the systems states are putting in place to cultivate and support those principals.

-(Panelists: Joseph Cullen, Principal of Pinebrook Elementary, Newark, NJ; Elizabeth Alves, Tennessee Department of Education; Moderator: Elliot Regenstein, Partner, Foresight Law and Policy Advisors)
+(Panelists: Joseph Cullen, Branch Brook Elementary School, Newark, NJ; Elizabeth Alves, Tennessee Department of Education; Lula Ford, Illinois State Board of Education; Moderator: Elliot Regenstein, Foresight Law + Policy)

 Concurrent Session: Diving Deeper into Teacher Shortage Data: Implications for Teacher Preparation Programs

-This session aims to explore the topic of teacher shortages currently trending on state board of education agendas, empower board members with questions to ask to delve deeper into this data, and identify ways to strengthen a pipeline of diverse, high-quality teachers for our students.
-The panel discussion will highlight relevant research findings, recent state actions, and implications for teacher preparation programs.
+This panel explores teacher shortages, gives board members questions to ask as this topic arises on their agendas, and identifies ways to build a pipeline of diverse, high-quality teachers.
+Speakers will highlight research, recent state actions, and implications for teacher preparation programs.

-(Panelists: Kate Walsh, President, National Council on Teacher Quality; Denise Pearson, Vice President of Academic Affairs and Equity Initiatives, SHEEO; Moderator: Donna Johnson, Executive Director, Delaware State Board of Education)
+(Panelists: Kate Walsh, National Council on Teacher Quality (NCTQ); Denise Pearson, State Higher Education Executive Officers (SHEEO); Moderator: Donna Johnson, Delaware State Board of Education)

-This general session will explore ways state board members can develop the capacity of state and local agencies to address our persistent opportunity and achievement gaps.
-The panel discussion will cover such topics as opportunities under the Every Student Succeeds Act, engaging with community organizations, and empowering leaders to honestly address our most persistent and challenging issues.
+This session explores how state board members can develop the capacity of state and local agencies to address persistent opportunity and achievement gaps.
+The panel covers ESSA, engagement with community organizations, and empowerment of leaders.

-(Panelists: Lillian Lowery, Vice President for P-12 Policy and Practice, The Education Trust; Ross Wiener, Vice President of Aspen Institute and Executive Director of Education and Society Program; Eric Thomas, Georgia Chief Turnaround Officer; Moderator: Kristen Amundson, President and CEO, NASBE)
+(Introductory Remarks: Natasha O’Dell Archer, Opportunity Institute; Panelists: Lillian Lowery, Education Trust; Ross Wiener, Aspen Institute; Eric Thomas, Georgia Chief Turnaround Officer; Moderator: Kristen Amundson, President and CEO, NASBE)

 General Session: Advancing Equitable School Funding

-This general session aims to empower state boards with knowledge and key questions to consider in fostering a more equitable distribution of resources among out schools.
-The session will cover such topics as ESSA’s fiscal transparency requirement, ways states can use this information to engage in honest conversations about inequities and explore resource strategies that improve school performance.
+This session tees up key questions state boards can ask to foster more equitable distribution of resources among schools.
+The session covers ESSA’s fiscal transparency requirement, ways states can use this information to engage in honest conversations about inequities, and resource strategies that improve school performance.